Castor Oil Packs

 4) Relax during the treatment.
 Most treatments last 30 minutes to 2 hours.

 5) After treatment is finished, remove the flannel and dispose or store for the next use.
-If not soiled, the same flannel can be used for up to a month.
-Wipe or gently wash castor oil off the skin with a natural soap.
+If not soiled, the same flannel can be used for up to a month with the same essential oil blend.
+Wipe excess castor oil off the skin, or gently wash with a natural soap and rinse.

 Cooksley, Valerie Gennari and Pounds, Lorraine (2013), Integrative Aromatherapy Certificate Program, The Institute of Integrative Aromatherapy, The Woodlands, TX.